avian2/spectrumwars/docs/intro.rst

 Competitors develop their algorithms using the Python scripting language.
-In a single game, two or more algorithms (`players`) compete with each other to transfer some useful data from a transmitter to a receiver as quickly and as reliably as possible.
+In a single game, two or more algorithms (`players`) compete with each other to transfer some useful data from a source to a destination as quickly and as reliably as possible.
 A good player for example will avoid interference from other players and the environment.